Congratulations 2023 Recipients!

 Amanda is a sophomore studying Biological Sciences.
 She is an Angel Advisor, educating and mentoring new chapter members and is a member of the Initiation Committee.
 She also participates in residence life on the Community Council and several volunteer organizations including a Community Health Hub which is building a community garden.
 Amanda’s future goal is to attend medical school.

 Annually we award scholarships to young women who are exemplary members of their sorority and Panhellenic community.
 All women who will be enrolled in school during the following school year and either live or attend school in the 146_, 145_, or 144_ zip codes are encouraged to apply for this scholarship.
 Typically we award 1-3 scholarships at our annual Spring Luncheon.
-This money is awarded directly to the winner upon her enrollment in the school year.
+This money can be awarded directly to the winner or sent to her school upon her enrollment in the school year.
 It may be used for any school expenses including but not limited to tuition, books, dues, or food.

 For more information on our scholarships or if you would like an application please email [email protected]